-Multi-proxy geochemical analyses were done in the laboratories of the Faculty of Geography at Philipps-Universität Marburg (Germany) to support the determination of facies changes (Vött et al. 2002, 2007).
-Combined with the grid of corings, the vertical and horizontal variations of the different milieus of deposition - marine, littoral, lagoonal, limnic, fluvial - are the basis for the reconstruction of the palaeogeographic evolution and palaeo-sea level stands in the area of research.
+(Germany) to support the determination of facies changes (Vött et al., 2002, 2007a, b), but they will not be discussed in this study.
+At first, samples were air-dried and hand-pestled.
+Calcium carbonate content was determined after the Scheibler method.
+The values of pH were determined in water and in a KCl solution.
+Combined with the grid of cores, the vertical and horizontal variations of the different milieus of deposition - marine, littoral, lagoonal, limnic, fluvial - are the basis for the reconstruction of the palaeogeographic evolution and palaeo-sea level stands in the area of research.

-In a geoarchaeological context, the proper calibration and dendrochronological correction of the radiocarbon ages plays a major role since at a given archaeological site, the 14C age estimates have to be compatible with the chronologies provided by the archaeological and the historical sciences.
-In our case, we 14C-dated mollusc shells, plant remains and peat.
-The ages determined on mollusc shells were corrected for an average marine reservoir effect of 408 years.
-However, it has to be considered that the palaeo-reservoir effect is still unknown and may have varied widely in different marine environments, such as lagoons, coastal swamps or littoral zones, and as well in different seas (Mediterranean, Black Sea, the Sea of Azov).
-AMS 14C dating of ostracod and gastropod shells from the southwestern Black Sea cores combined with tephrochronology suggest variable reservoir ages for the late glacial Black Sea basin from 0 to 1450 yr (Kwiecen 2008, 2009).
-Fontugne et al. (2009) propose that chemoautotrophic productivity is contributing to the sedimentary organic matter explaining so the variation of reservoir ages evident during the Holocene in the anoxic Black Sea.
-Additionally, the discharge of river (Tab.
-1) and their input of ${}^{12}C$ plays a role, especially in semi-enclosed basins, such as the Black and Azov Seas.
-The 14C age estimates presented in this study were taken from those vibracores (see fig. 2) that contained the most reliable sea level indicators.
-All dates are calibrated ages in cal BC/AD [calibration with Calib 5.0.2; Reimer et al. (2004)].
-The datings concerning the archival material of the Shirshov Institute of Oceanology collected in 1967 by Nevesky are integrated in the corings in the Gulf of Taman (see fig. 2, tabs.
-2 and 3)
+In a geoarchaeological context, the proper calibration and dendrochronological correction of the radiocarbon ages plays a major role, as at a given archaeological site, the 14C-age estimates have to be compatible with the chronologies provided by the archaeological and the historical sciences.
+In this study, 14C dating included mollusc shells, plant remains, and peat.
+The ages determined on mollusc shells were corrected for an average marine reservoir effect of 408 years (Stuiver and Braziunas, 1993).
+However, it has to be considered that the palaeo-reservoir effect is still unknown and may have varied widely in different marine environments, such as lagoons, coastal swamps or littoral zones, and as well in different seas (Mediterranean, Black Sea, Sea of Azov).
+AMS-14C dating of ostracod and gastropod shells from the southwestern Black Sea cores suggest variable reservoir ages for the late glacial Black Sea basin from 0 to 1450 yr (Kwiecen et al., 2008, 2009).
+Fontugne et al. (2009) propose that chemoautotrophic productivity is contributing to the sedimentary organic matter, explaining the variation of reservoir ages evident during the Holocene in the anoxic Black Sea.
+Additionally, the discharge of rivers (Table 1) and their input of 12C plays a role, especially in semi-enclosed basins such as the Black and Azov seas.
+The 14C-age estimates presented in this study were taken from those vibracores (see Fig. 2) that contained the most reliable sea level indicators.
+All dates are calibrated ages in cal BC/AD [calibration with Calib 6.0.1; CALIB v6.0.1 - http://calib. qub.ac.uk/calib/download/calib601.zip] (Reimer et al., 2009).
+The dates concerning the archival material of the Shirshov Institute of Oceanology collected in 1967 by Nevessky are integrated in the coring in the Gulf of Taman (see Fig. 2, Tables 2 and 3)

-4.2 Sea level indicators
+4.2.
+Sea level indicators

-Archaeological remnants in the Gulf of Taman can be used for the determination of a widespread submersion of the area since Late Antiquity (Abramov 1999; Blavatsky 1985).
-So far, however, we have been unable to find precise archaeological indicators, such as jetties and fishponds, on Taman Peninsula.
-It was also impossible to apply the methods proposed by Flemming (1979), Pirazzoli (1979), Morhange (2001) and by us in Turkey (Fouache et al.
+Archaeological remnants in the Gulf of Taman can be used for the determination of a widespread submersion of the area since Late Antiquity (Abramov, 1999; Blavatsky, 1985).
+So far, however, precise archaeological indicators, such as jetties and fishponds, have not been found on Taman Peninsula.
+It was also impossible to apply the methods proposed by Flemming (1979), Pirazzoli (1979), Morhange et al. (2001) and in Turkey (Fouache et al., 2000a) and Croatia (Fouache et al., 2000b) for the determination of the palaeosea level at a given time.
+Therefore, the focus was on (a) paralic peat layers, (b) molluscs in situ and (c) the identification of characteristic shell assemblages (thanatocoenosis fauna).